ArthurClemens/polythene/docs/theming/style-variables.md

 })
 ~~~

-The `selector` is usually the class name.
+The `selector` is usually a class name.

-For example, to change the size and color of an icon:
+For example, to set the size and color of an icon:

 ~~~javascript
 IconCSS.addStyle(".purple-icon", {